12 Common Changes in Face During Pregnancy

 7. Broken Capillaries

-Hormones could also cause those ghastly looking red spider veins on your face running all over your forehead and cheeks.
-Medically known as broken capillaries, these are one of the common facial changes during early pregnancy.
-Again they are a result of the increased hormones in your body which has a softening effect on the blood vessels, thus ruining that wonderful glow off your face.
+Your changing hormones could also cause red-coloured spider veins on your face all over your forehead and cheeks.
+Medically known as broken capillaries, this is one of the most common facial changes during early pregnancy.
+The changing hormones in your body have a softening effect on the blood vessels, which causes this condition.

-Your face breaking out during early pregnancy is not that uncommon.
-Those pesky hormones could increase oil production building up sebum levels and clogging the pores of the skin.
+Your face breaking out during early pregnancy is not uncommon.
+Those pesky hormones could increase oil production, building up sebum levels and clogging the pores of the skin.
 So, it is not unusual to find yourself facing that puberty acne phase all over again.

 Pregnancy produces more oil due to increased hormone levels.
-This can make your facial skin oily, and this pregnancy “glow” will be clearly visible.
-A bright side to the facial skin changes during pregnancy, during the second trimester, is an increased flow of blood will bring more blood to the surface and make you look shiny and glowy.
+This can make your skin oily, making the pregnancy ‘glow’ more visible.
+During the second trimester, an increased flow of blood will bring more blood to the surface of the skin, making you look dewy and glowing.

 10. Sensitive Skin

-You could suddenly find your skin becoming sensitive to the products you always used.
-Do not be surprised if you see your face turning red or experience dryness of skin after using some skin products.
+You could also suddenly find your skin becoming more sensitive to the products you’ve always used.
+Do not be surprised if you see your face turning red or going dry after using certain products.
 Try to stick to natural products to avoid any further complications.

 11. Freckles and Moles

 12. Calcium Deposits

-If bags under your eyes are causing distress, then calcium deposits known as milk spots could be visible around the delicate folds under the eye.
-There is no particular reason for their appearance but they do fade away with time.
+Little calcium deposits around the delicate folds of your eyes, known as milk spots, will also be visible.
+There is no particular reason for their appearance, but they do fade away with time.
+However, these are rare.